JawadKazemAlyousef/Folder-Organizer/README.md

 Note: If there are files' extension formats that are not in your customized list, they will be automatically organized based on their extension formats.<br><br>
 	</h5>
   	 <h2>
-The program is tested and tried as jar and exe in Windows only (As jar, maybe it works in Mac and Linux OS) The program is programmed by Jawad Alyousef<br><br>
+The program is tested and tried as jar and exe in Windows only (As jar, maybe it works in Mac and Linux OS)<br><br>
+The program is programmed by Jawad Alyousef<br><br>
 The program is open-source, you can use it and modify it if you want to improve it<br><br>
 Don't forget to give me credit for the original work <br><br>